thiago-a-souza/MongoDB/04-CRUD.md

 ## Delete

-Before release 3.0, deleting documents was performed with the *remove* method, and it deletes everything that matches a criteria.
+Before release 3.0, deleting documents was performed with *remove*, and it deletes everything that matches a criteria.
 Although *remove* is still supported, it's recommended to use either *deleteOne* or *deleteMany* according to the number of documents that should be deleted.
 All three methods have a syntax similar to *find*, but they require at least an empty query, otherwise they throw an error.
 In addition to the delete methods, all documents can be removed using the *drop* function, which is preferred to remove all documents from a large collection.

 ### remove